uvarc/workshop-site/content/lesson/fiji-omero.md

 In addition, each group has a folder `Orphaned Images` that contains images that have not been linked to any projects, datasets, screens, or plates.

 **Note:**
 Each project, dataset, screen, plate, and image has a __unique numerical ID__ that unambiguously identifies the data artifact.
-We use these numerical IDs rather than image, folder, or filenames to get access to these elements.
+We use these numerical IDs rather than image, folder, or file names to get access to these elements.

 ### Sample Data